hashicorp/terraform-plugin-codegen-openapi/DESIGN.md

 #### Collection Data Sources

-If the response body schema for a data source is of type `array`, the schema in `items` will be mapped to a collection attribute (`ListNested`, `SetNested`, `List`, `Set`) at the root of the mapped data source.
+If the response body schema for a data source is of type `array`, the schema in `items` will be mapped to a set collection attribute (`SetNested` or `Set`) at the root of the mapped data source.
 The name of the attribute will be the same as the data source name from the generator config.
 All [mapping rules](#oas-types-to-provider-attributes) will be followed for nested attributes.

 ##### Generator Config
 ```yaml